 Catching up with the Client

-Your family is about to embark on your second Feldman Architecture project!
-How did you initially find Feldman Architecture and what made us the right fit?
+How did you find Feldman Architecture and what made us the right fit?

-Describe your experience working with Chris, Lindsey, and the FA team.
+Describe your experience working with Steven and the FA team.
 What stands out as successful in the process?

-What aspect of your new Healdsburg project excites you the most?
+What aspect about your project excites you the most?

 Because of how beautiful the property is, we want to focus on bringing the outdoors in without breaking the bank.
 We have been able to be creative with budget constraints - for instance, we would have loved floor-to-ceiling windows, but we are able to achieve that effect in different ways by looking at the intent and taking a few steps back.
 As one example, the existing entryway is dark and enclosed, but by pushing the door out a few feet and placing a large window at the end of the hallway, we are able to achieve a similar effect that a floor to ceiling window would have given us.

 Working with the FA team, we identified a few choices we really liked - high asymmetric skylights, a bold spine at the center of the building and powerful indoor-outdoor moments.
 We also have been enjoying exploring casework concepts that give the home a muted, warm, modern feeling.
 The combination of the geometric elements of the house with a natural palette help accentuate the outdoors and the beautiful oaks on the property.
 I am also excited to be able to reuse parts of the existing structure, making the project as sustainable as possible.

 As the designer of the family, how do you integrate your children and husbands needs and opinions into the design process?